-20-Week Bans Are Unconstitutional: 20-week bans are unconstitutional and a clear attempt to erode Roe v.
-Wade at the expense of women’s health.
+20-week bans are unconstitutional.
+20-week bans are a clear attempt to erode Roe v.
+Wade.
 In fact, 20-week ban proponents are outspoken about their goal to challenge the 1973 Supreme Court decision protecting a woman’s right to safe and legal abortion.

-20-Week Bans Criminalize Doctors: Politicians shouldn’t have the right to take options away from doctors in dangerous medical situations or prevent them from informing patients about all their health care options — and politicians certainly shouldn’t be allowed to force a woman to carry a pregnancy to term with no chance of survival.
+20-week bans criminalize doctors.
+Politicians shouldn’t have the right to take options away from doctors in dangerous medical situations or prevent them from informing patients about all their health care options.

-These are the stories of three women who had to make the decision to end their pregnancies — a decision that would be taken away with a 20-week ban.
+These are the stories of three women who made the deeply personal decision to have a safe, legal abortion later in pregnancy.
+This life-saving decision would be taken away with a 20-week ban.

 This has nothing to do with politics.
 This has to do with the choices my husband and I needed to make.